camdenboren/alc-calc/README.md

 App bundles for non-Nix users will also be provided on each release

-You can generate these bundles manually by cloning and adding system dependencies (**linux-only**, tested on Ubuntu 24.04)
+You can generate these bundles manually by cloning and adding system dependencies (**linux-only**, tested on Ubuntu 24.04–don't use NixOS since it breaks the bundle for non-Nix users)

 ```shell
 {